Posterior intercostal arteries

 The posterior intercostal artery divides into the anterior and posterior rami.

 The anterior ramus runs along the costal groove, accompanied by an intercostal nerve and vein.
 The vein lies superior to the artery and the nerve inferior to it (mnemonic "VAN").
+The intercostal artery, vein and nerve courses deep to the internal and superficial to the innermost intercostal muscles.
 The anterior ramus divides into four branches 1:

 The posterior ramus (dorsal branch) gives off three branches: